-Mitchell D. Hollander is a partner in the firm’s Corporate and Securities and General Busineses practice groups, and has represented and advised both private sector and public companies, many of which are listed on NYSE, AMEX and NASDAQ.
+Mitchell D. Hollander is a partner in the Firm’s Corporate and Securities and General Business Practice Groups, and has represented and advised both private sector and public companies, many of which are listed on NYSE, AMEX and NASDAQ.
 He includes among his clients private equity funds, financial institutions, business owners and managers and not-for-profit entities, working with them in connection with a variety of business transactions, financings and general corporate matters.

 Representative transactions include mergers and acquisitions, private equity transactions, proxy contests and tender offers, joint ventures and strategic alliances, SPACs and reverse mergers with shell companies, initial public offerings, public offerings and private placements of debt and equity securities, various lending transactions, Hart-Scott-Rodino matters, filings and compliance.

 Mr. Hollander’s general corporate work includes the formation and organization of various business entities, including corporations, partnerships and limited liability companies, drafting letters of intent, confidentiality agreements, shareholder agreements, employment and consulting agreements, non-compete agreements and confidentiality agreements, distribution and agency agreements and various other forms of commercial arrangements.

 Mr. Hollander has substantial experience in representing a variety of entrepreneurs in establishing and growing a business.